roryeiffe/Garbage-Collection-Guided-Coding-Example/README.md

 ## 4. Add a helper method and a field member:

-The helper method is used to demonstrate objects being used in a method scope and the field member is used to demonstrate island of isolation.
+The helper method is used to demonstrate objects going out of scope and the field member is used to demonstrate island of isolation.

 ```java
 public class Garbage {